 \section{The Peierls bracket}

-Heuristically speaking the Peierls bracket is a duality relating two obsevables, $F$, $G$, that accounts for the effect of the (antisymmetric) influence of $F$ on $G$ when the latter is perturbed around a solution of certain equations.
-We will define this quantity using the linearized field equations which can be constructed with the second derivative of a generalized Lagrangian, which with some additional hypotheses will turn out to be normally hyperbolic.
+We will define the Peierls bracket using the linearized field equations associated with the second derivative of a generalized microlocal Lagrangian, which are assumed to be normally hyperbolic.
 We start by reviewing some basic notions from the theory of normally hyperbolic (NH) operators.\\